hgibling/PRDM9-Variants/collect-known-alleles-publications.md

 - Review paper
 - Image in **Figure 4** depicts znf content as named blocks
   - Cites Berg et al. 2010 for allele znf content
+  - **However, znf content for allele L24 _does not_ match that for Berg et al. 2010**
+  - Via email communication with Ponting (Aug 2021), confirmed that L24 znf content depicted in Figure 4 is **incorrect**
 - Type Znf content out by hand, triple check for accuracy, to: `copy-paste-files/ponting-2010-allele-znf-content.txt`
   - Include gaps represented with `_`
 - Tidy file: `intermediate-files/ponting-2011-allele-znf-content.tsv`